 What to do

 After the halving, low-powered operations are going to end up spending more money on energy costs than they’re going to earn from mining – unless they do something about it.
-There are effectively three options when it comes to remaining profitable mining crypto in 2020:
+There are effectively three options when it comes to maximize cryptocurrency mining profitability in 2020:

 - Find a more cost effective hosting site

-- Optimize your existing miners to maximize performance
+- Optimize your existing ASIC miners to maximize performance and ASIC miner profitability

-A key component in mining profitability is managing your costs.
-Finding a hosting facility that offers competitive rates and has options to add management services for remote and onsite technical support is ideal.
+A key component in ASIC miner profitability is managing your costs.
+Finding a miner hosting facility that offers competitive rates and has options to add management services for remote and onsite technical support is ideal.
 A high-powered and strategically located data center allows miners to host their operations at a lower energy cost while increasing their hashing power and maximizing profitability.

-The Antminer S9 by Bitmain has been considered somewhat of the gold standard in mining devices up until recently.
-As with all technology, newer models like the S11 and the S17 have been released and have contributed to the S9 becoming essentially outmoded for anyone hoping to profitably mine crypto (without improved cost efficiencies and/or leveraging optimization firmware to tune performance).
+The Bitmain Antminer S9 has been widely considered one of the industry’s best ASIC miners until recently.
+As with all technology, newer models like the Antminer S11 and Antminer S17 have been released and have contributed to the S9 becoming essentially outmoded for anyone hoping to maximize ASIC miner profitability (without improved cost efficiencies and/or leveraging optimization firmware to tune performance).

 The Antminer S17+ provides a sharp increase in hash power from the S9 – up to 73 TH/s compared to just 14 for the elder version.